mrhallonline/WhisperXTranscription4Researchers/README.md

 pip install whisperx speechbrain jupyter ipywidgets charset-normalizer pandas nltk plotly matplotlib webvtt-py pypi-json srt python-dotenv
 ```

-4. Create .env file at the same level as this notebook file with the following line
+4. There is an .env file at the same level as this notebook file paste your Hugging Face Token between the " " and save the file.
 ```sh
 HF_TOKEN="REPLACEWITHHUGGINGFACETOKENHERE"
 ```